Azure/azure-sdk-for-go/documentation/go-mgmt-sdk-release-guideline.md

 10. When the Pipelines reports a broken link error, click and index the broken link and then start a new pipeline.
 11. After the pipeline completes, go to "Stages", select the rightmost node, and click "Approve".
 12. Leave a comment on the corresponding issue in azure-sdk-request repo and close the issue (e.g.<https://github.com/Azure/sdk-release-request/issues/5369#issuecomment-2301398185>)

+## Add live test and record
+1. Using following commands to install the script(Do not directly download from GitHub, may have execution issues):
+    ```cmd
+     1)`Invoke-WebRequest -OutFile "generate-assets-json.ps1" https://raw.githubusercontent.com/Azure/azure-sdk-tools/main/eng/common/testproxy/onboarding/generate-assets-json.ps1`
+    Or
+    `wget https://raw.githubusercontent.com/Azure/azure-sdk-tools/main/eng/common/testproxy/onboarding/generate-assets-json.ps1 -o generate-assets-json.ps1`

+   2) `Invoke-WebRequest -OutFile "generate-assets-json.ps1" https://raw.githubusercontent.com/Azure/azure-sdk-tools/main/eng/common/testproxy/onboarding/common-asset-functions.ps1`
+    Or
+    `wget https://raw.githubusercontent.com/Azure/azure-sdk-tools/main/eng/common/testproxy/onboarding/generate-assets-json.ps1 -o common-asset-functions.ps1`
+    ```
+    then you downloaded two files: `common-asset-functions.ps1` and `generate-assets-json.ps1`
+2. Run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` to disable unsigned check
+3. Run the script under the service path:`sdk/resourcemanager/xxx/armxxx`,you can copy these two files into this path,and run `.\generate-assets-json.ps1  -InitialPush`, and then the file `assets.json` will be auto generated f under the path .
+ Explain(With - InitialPush parameter, the script will do):
+    - Create a config file under service path.(Details see below)
+    - Remove all the recording files inside the service.
+    - Generate a unique ID and added to the config file, push the recording files to Azure SDK Assets repo, stored as a Tag with that ID
+    - Without - InitialPush, the script will only create config file.
+We still need to manually call test-proxy push -a <path-to-assets.json>  to finish rest of the steps.
+4. before creating a live test file, you need to create file named `utils_test.go`,which is the entrance of live test,referenced from [`the example`](https://github.com/jliusan/azure-sdk-for-go/blob/sdk-release-guideline/sdk/resourcemanager/compute/armcompute/utils_test.go),change the `"package"` name and const `"pathToPackage"` to the current service
+5. the you can create a live test file named like `_live_test.go`,referenced from [`the example`](https://github.com/jliusan/azure-sdk-for-go/blob/sdk-release-guideline/sdk/resourcemanager/compute/armcompute/virtualmachineextensionimage_live_test.go)
+6. before you run the test cases under the mode `"live"`, you need to set `$ENV:AZURE_RECORD_MODE="live"`,[to see details](https://github.com/Azure/azure-sdk-for-go/blob/main/documentation/developer_setup.md#write-tests)
+7. if all the test cases pass, you still need to change the test mode to `"playback"`, and ensure that test cases pass too under the test mode `"playback"`,otherwise the service ci pipeline will get failure in a new PR
+8. at last, you need to run `test-proxy push --assets-json-path assets.json` under the service path

 ## Breaking change review